 T.PASSWORD_CRACKING

 Threat agents may be able to take advantage of weak administrative passwords to gain privileged access to the device.
-Having privileged access to the device provides the attacker unfettered access to the network traffic and may allow them to take advantage of any trust relationships with other network devices.
+Having privileged access to the device provides the attacker unfettered access to the network traffic and may allow them to take advantage of any trust relationships with other Network Devices.

 SFR Rationale: